Thomas Gardner (politician)

 Thomas Gardner (1724 – July 3, 1775) was an American politician and soldier.

-Early life
+Early and personal life

 Gardner was born in Cambridge, Massachusetts.
 He was a descendant of Thomas Gardner of Roxbury.
 In 1755, he married Joanna Sparhawk, a member of one of Brighton's founding families.

 Career

 Gardner, a political figure in Massachusetts on the eve of the American Revolution, was in the forefront of those urging resistance to the King's dissolution of the General Court in 1774, following the Boston Tea Party.
 He was chosen to represent Cambridge in the Middlesex County Convention, called to consider measures for public safety, as well as in the First and Second provincial Congresses.
 In May 1775 he was elected to the Revolutionary Council of Safety.

 During the spring of 1775, he was commissioned a Colonel of a regiment he had organized largely at his own expense.
 Gardner's rapid rise to prominence ended when he was mortally wounded at the Battle of Bunker Hill, in June 1775.